jitanimp4/COMP2113-Group-129/README.md

 ***

-# Module Documentation: The Director's Archive (Celluloid App)
+# App 2: The Director's Archive

 ## 1. Detailed Overview
 **The Director's Archive** is a cinematic, cryptography-style hangman game built into the Odyssey OS.
 Operating under the guise of recovering corrupted film reels, players act as cyber-archaeologists.
 The system presents a specific scene description from a famous movie (e.g., *“Giant alien robots fight in the Egyptian desert...”*).